hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/299__Praveen_R._Bhat.md

 > object, it should be treated as a single cognition.

-​Does this indicate the series of vRttis in seeing any object?
+Does this indicate the series of vRttis in seeing any object?
 For example, if I keep looking at a ghaTa, there is a ghaTa-vRtti which is momentary, but another momentary ghaTa-vRtti follows it which is exactly the same in space, but with a little difference in time, and so on.
 Are these series of